Payment systems

 If you need to contact Zelle’s team, you can go to the Contact Us page on the official website and fill out a form.
 If you want your issue to be resolved quicker, you can call 1-844-428-8542 from 10 AM to 10 PM ET.

-Venmo and Zelle: Advantages and Disadvantages
+Venmo or Zelle: Advantages and Disadvantages

 Pros and Cons of Zelle

-• Integration with a large number of banking apps;
+• Integrated with many banking apps;

-• Instant money transfer;
+• Instant money transfers;

 • FDIC insured.